ranmax123/powerbi-upwork/README.md

 Remember, you had saved "Upwork.mez" and "Upwork_Report.pbit" file in your Desktop?
 It's time to use the pbit file.

-Double click on the "Upwork_Report.pbit" file and follow along to load fully comprehensive report of your freelance projects.
+Double click on the "Upwork_Report.pbit" file and follow along to load a fully comprehensive report of your freelance projects.

 Power BI Report file